 - Approach 3: If epidemiological data demonstrate that the majority of workers harbour malaria parasites, MDA in one site may be done.
 MDA was to be conducted in one location if epidemiological data demonstrated that a high proportion of workers were parasitaemic.
 The results of the study showed very low-level parasitemia across the population, so no MDA was finally deployed.

 - Target size & population: 40 plantations in 5 provinces including temporary workers (live or work on the plantation for <6 months), permanent workers, small plantation workers and big plantation workers.
+Family members of the selected workers (>5 years of age).

 Intervention model: Parallel assignment